Skip to product information

 Signature and maker

-His work is characterized by exceptional technical mastery, harmonious forms, and a subtle use of maki-e, where every brushstroke is carefully considered.
-Munekage has received several awards and recognitions, including distinctions from the Shitsugei Kyōkai and selections at the Nichigei-ten, and his work is regularly presented at the Echizen Maki-e Mihon-ichi.
+His work is characterized by excellent technical mastery, harmonious forms, and a subtle application of maki-e, where every brushstroke is carefully considered.
+He received the Shitsugei Kyōkai Prize (漆芸協会賞) and was selected for the Echizen Maki-e Mihon-ichi (越前蒔絵見本市入選).
+Both accolades are mentioned on the original card in the tomobako.

-Through his dedication to artisanal precision and artistic excellence, Miyata Munekage is respected not only as a maker of functional chadōgu (tea ceremony utensils), but also as an important figure within the modern Japanese lacquer tradition.
-His natsume, such as this Hinode Tsuru, combine craftsmanship, symbolism, and aesthetic balance, and are sought after by collectors and admirers of Japanese urushi lacquerware worldwide.
+Miyata Munekage is respected as a creator of functional and aesthetically balanced chadōgu, and as a leading figure within the Echizen lacquerware tradition.
+His natsume combine craftsmanship, symbolism, and aesthetics, and are sought after by collectors and enthusiasts of Japanese urushi lacquerware.

 As a gift

-This natsume makes a meaningful gift for important milestones such as a wedding, New Year celebration, or another significant life transition.
-The motif of cranes at sunrise (Hinode-zuru, 日の出鶴) reinforces this symbolism: the cranes represent longevity, loyalty, and good fortune, while the rising sun symbolizes a new beginning, hope, and prosperity.
-Together they express the idea of a fresh start and a harmonious future, honoring what has passed while looking forward with confidence to what lies ahead.
+This natsume is a perfect gift for special milestones, such as a wedding, a New Year's celebration, or another meaningful life transition.
+The motif of Cranes at Sunrise (Hinode-zuru, 日の出鶴) reinforces this symbolism: the cranes represent longevity, fidelity, and prosperity, while the sunrise represents a new beginning, hope, and prosperity.
+Together, they depict a fresh start and a harmonious future, with attention to what is left behind and trust in what is to come.

 View full details